Home

 design element

 My main linguistic interests are in syntactic and morphological structure, its externalisation and its relation to syntax proper.
 My own perspective on these issues is largely influenced by Distributed Morphology.
 Other, syntactic areas of interest include null arguments, nominal structure and nominal modification.
 Sometimes, I also venture on issues related to the syntax-semantics interface and compositionality.
-I am generally concerned with comparative matters, but I have also worked on specific aspects of Basque, Modern Greek, Calabrian Greek (Greko) and Romance varieties, Aromanian, Cypriot Maronite Arabic and Pomak to varying degrees.
+I am generally concerned with comparative matters, but I have also worked on language-specific topics (albeit typically with a comparative question in the background).

 A side interest concerns anthropological, historical, political and sociolinguistic aspects of the phenomenon of nationalism and the construction of (national) identities.